-Buddhism is New Zealand’s third-largest non-Christian religion, with more than 58,400 followers (1.5% of the population) in 2013.
-65% were migrants from the Buddhist cultures of Asia, while almost all of the rest, nearly 20,000, chose to become Buddhists.
+Buddhism is New Zealand’s second-largest non-Christian religion, with more than 58,400 followers (1.5% of the population) in 2013.
+65% were migrants from the Buddhist cultures of Asia, while almost all of the rest, nearly 20,000, had chosen to become Buddhists.

 What is Buddhism?

-Buddhists follow the teachings of the Buddha, who lived in the Indian sub-continent between four and six centuries BC.
-Through meditation, ethical livelihood and other practices, Buddhists aim to end the cycle of suffering and rebirth and achieve nirvana (a perfectly peaceful state of mind).
+Buddhists follow the teachings of the Buddha, who lived in the Indian sub-continent between the sixth and fourth century BC.
+Through meditation, ethical living and other practices, Buddhists aim to end the cycle of suffering and rebirth and achieve nirvana (a perfectly peaceful state of mind).

 In July 2010 a copy of the Dhammapada, a collection of traditional Buddhist teachings, was given to the New Zealand Parliament.
 The book was presented by Buddhist monks and nuns including Ajahn Tiradhammo, abbot of Bodhinyanarama monastery in Stokes Valley, Tibetan monk Geshe Wangchen and Bhante Jinalankara, abbot at Tawa’s Dhamma Gavesi Meditation Centre.
 The teachings were translated into English by Ajahn Munindo, a Buddhist abbot born in Te Awamutu.
 Practising Buddhist Parliamentarians included Labour MP Darien Fenton.